lucianotonet/cartesia-php/README.md

 ## Support

-If you encounter any issues or have any questions about the library, please contact our support team at [support@cartesia.ai](mailto:support@cartesia.ai).
+If you encounter any issues or have any questions about the library, please feel free to open an issue on GitHub.
+Contributions to the project are also welcome!